Apply Here Request Virtual Graduate Program Information Meeting

 The research achievements of the UT Chemistry faculty have been recognized nationally and internationally.
 Three members of the department are fellows of the American Association for the Advancement of Science.
 Our faculty also boasts several winners of the NSF CAREER award and its predecessor, the National Young Investigator award.
 Members of the faculty have been commended for innovative research and teaching by the Dreyfus Foundation, the American Chemical Society, the American Physical Society, and the Department of Energy.

 We offer PhD and MS degrees in analytical, inorganic, organic, physical, and polymer chemistry.
 PhD students may also specialize in theoretical chemistry or may, in cooperation with the Department of Physics, pursue a degree in chemical physics.
 The University’s graduate catalog outlines the requirements for both PhD and MS degrees.

 Unfortunately, the committee will not pre-review applications and the only applications they will review are the online applications sent to them from Graduate Admissions.

-We encourage each student, international or domestic to begin applying as soon as the application is open, time may vary between September-November.
+We encourage each student, international or domestic to begin applying as soon as the application is open, time may vary between August-November.
 Apply as early as possible to be considered for fellowships and scholarships.
 The review process will begin in November for Fall semester entry.
 Decisions on applications are typically made by April 15th for Fall semester entry.
 We do not typically admit students during the spring.

 - faculty and research